aws/amazon-q-connectjs/README.md

 ## Learn More

-For more advanced features, all Amazon Connect Wisdom functionality is accessible using the public API.
+For more advanced features, all Amazon Q Connect functionality is accessible using the public API.
 For example, you can create an assistant and a knowledge base.
-Check out [Wisdom](https://docs.aws.amazon.com/cli/latest/reference/wisdom/index.html) available via the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html).
+Check out [Amazon Q Connect](https://docs.aws.amazon.com/cli/latest/reference/amazon-q-connect/index.html) available via the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html).

-To learn more about Amazon Connect Wisdom and its capabilities, please check out the [Amazon Connect Wisdom User Guide](https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-wisdom.html).
+To learn more about Amazon Q Connect and its capabilities, please check out the [Amazon Q Connect User Guide](https://docs.aws.amazon.com/connect/latest/adminguide/amazon-q-connect.html).

 To learn more about Amazon Connect and its capabilities, please check out the [Amazon Connect User Guide](https://docs.aws.amazon.com/connect/latest/adminguide/what-is-amazon-connect.html).